BIGJRA/BIGJRA.github.io/rejuv.md

 Grab the *Revive* here, and the *Iron* at the bottom.
 Also hidden here is *Max Repel, Ground Gem, Kebia Berry, Poison Gem, Ether,* and *Ultra Ball.* Not much else we can do here.
-Don’t go to the west or you’ll lose money!
+Don't go to the west or you'll lose money!

 Head back to the main desert, go all the way to the left, and go south